-When we started the year 2017, we embarked on a detoxification project with The Purge, reminding ourselves that we have a Great Cloud of Witnesses cheering us on, and therefore we resolved to rid ourselves of anything that could distract us from having a fruitful year.
+When we started the year 2017, we embarked on a detoxification project with The Purge, reminding ourselves that we have a Great Cloud of Witnesses cheering us on.
+Therefore, we resolved to rid ourselves of anything that could distract us from having a fruitful year.
 Although 2017 came with its own set of challenges, God’s grace abounded even more through it all.
-Every test, trial, and challenge helped to rid us of ourselves so we could exhibit more of God that our lives could bring Him Glory.
+Every test, trial, and challenge helped to rid us of ourselves so we could exhibit more of God to bring Him Glory.

-For the year 2018, we would need to take it a step further by traveling light because the Christian journey requires that we travel light.
-Although we detoxified at the beginning of the year, along the way we could have picked up extra baggage that could slow us down in our walk or race.
+For the year 2018, we would need to take it a step further by traveling light, because the Christian journey requires that we travel light.
+Although we detoxified at the beginning of the year, along the way we could have picked up extra baggage that could slow us down.
 Indeed, 2018 will not bring anything new with it.
 It is like the computer jargon GIGO – Garbage In, Garbage Out.
-It is what you take into 2018, that will serve as the seed to provide the harvest you require of it.
+It is what you take into 2018 that will serve as the seed to provide the harvest you require of it.
 However, in order to travel light, we first need to carry out a critical assessment of our lives, evaluating them through the microscope of God’s Word.
-It is through the lenses of God’s Word that we are able to properly evaluate the seen and unseen pieces of baggage which could cause us to drag along, and not make the kind of progress we ought to.
+It is through the lenses of God’s Word that we are able to properly evaluate the seen and unseen pieces of baggage which could cause us to drag along.

 “Strip down, start running—and never quit!
 No extra spiritual fat, no parasitic sins” [Hebrews 12:1, MSG].

 - It is out of the abundance of the human spirit, that the issues of our lives stem from.
 Therefore, when we are healthy spiritually, the things around us tend to flourish.